macdja38/discord.js/docs/docs_voiceconnection.rst

 .. include:: ./vars.rst

-.. danger:: This documentation is for the Discord.js 8.2 branch maintained by macdja38.
+.. danger:: This documentation is for the discord.js 8.2 branch called discordv8 maintained by macdja38.
 You're **probably** looking for documentation on version 9 or higher, which is available on `the other docs site`_.

 VoiceConnection
 ===============

-discord.js currently supports sending audio data over Discord voice chat.
+discordv8 currently supports sending audio data over Discord voice chat.
 A voice connection can be initiated using client.joinVoiceChannel_ and then later accessed again using the `client.voiceConnection` property.
 You can play something using the `playXYZ` methods and then later stop the playback and listen for events that tell you about the playback status.

-Note that discord.js does not support receiving data from voice yet, only sending.
+Note that discordv8 does not support receiving data from voice yet, only sending.

 --------